 If the output dataset is a SQL dataset (that corresponds to a new table in the database), DSS will automatically INSERT these records into the target table.
 If the output is not on SQL, DSS will retrieve the records from the database and store them in the output dataset.

-Thus, while SQL recipes can be used to perform a number of general database operations within a Dataiku flow, the query ultimately must perform a SELECT statement that returns the records that you want to get in the output dataset.
+Thus, while SQL recipes can be used to perform a number of general database operations within a Flow, the query ultimately must perform a SELECT statement that returns the records that you want to get in the output dataset.